Sex segregation: In workplace

 Other gender disparities via sex segregation between men and women include differential asset ownership, house and care work responsibilities, and agency in public and private spheres for each sex.
 These segregations have persisted because of governmental policy, blocked access for a sex, and/or the existence of sex-based societal gender roles and norms.
 Perpetuation of gender segregation, especially in economic spheres, creates market and institutional failures.
 For example, women often occupy jobs with flexible working environments in order to take on care work as well as job responsibilities, but since part-time, flexible hourly jobs pay less and have lower levels of benefits, large numbers of women in these lower income jobs lowers incentives to participate in the same market work as their male counterparts, perpetuating occupational gender lines in societies and within households.
 Schultz (1990) article indicates that "working-class women have made it a priority to end job segregation for they want opportunities that enable them to support them and their families."
 (Schultz, 1990:1755) Additionally, economic development in countries is positively correlated with female workers in wage employment occupations and negatively correlated with female workers in unpaid or part-time work, self-employment, or entrepreneurship, job sectors often seen occupied by women in developing countries.
 Many critics of sex segregation see globalization processes as having the potential to promote systemic equality among the sexes.

 In sports

 Even outside of educational and occupational settings women's sports are sex segregated from men's sports.

 In prisons

 Sex segregation is very prevalent in the administration of prisons.
-Radical feminist Catharine MacKinnon says that the policy is in place for ease of management and not for protecting women, examplified by the fact that women's prisons put women who have been convicted of rape or murder in the same wards as women who have been convicted of prostitution, or killing their batterers.
+Radical feminist Catharine MacKinnon says that the policy is in place for ease of management and not for protecting women, exemplified by the fact that women's prisons put women who have been convicted of rape or murder in the same wards as women who have been convicted of prostitution, or killing their batterers.